-Together with the Group Chief Risk Officer, the committee performs the risk management support function in the risk management framework so that it coordinates, facilitates and has oversight of the function including the development and maintenance of the risk management policy and methodology.
-The internal controls environment is an integral part of the organisation's risk management.
-The committee also carries out risk management at Group corporate level monitoring developments in the Group's policies, strategy, operations, and environment that may significantly affect uncertainties faced by the organisation.
-The committee supports the board in reviewing and contributing to the Own Risk Solvency Assessment (ORSA) process as well as reviewing periodic status reports on major initiatives or potential risks.
+Together with the Chief Risk and Compliance Officer, this Committee coordinates, facilitates and has oversight of the risk management function including the development of the Group's risk appetite and future risk strategy and governing policies.
+The Committee also carries out risk management at corporate level, monitoring developments in the Group's policies, strategy, operations, and environment that may significantly affect uncertainties faced by the organisation.